 For a fancy topping on your green salads, stirred into hot veggies and pastas, or served pretty on a platter, you can’t go wrong with these one-bite goat cheese poppers!

-1/3 cup all purpose flour
+- 1/3 cup all purpose flour

-1/2 teaspoon black pepper
+- 1/2 tsp. black pepper

-1 large egg
+- 1 large egg

-1/2 teaspoon kosher salt
+- 1/2 tsp. kosher salt

-2/3 cup panko breadcrumbs
+- 2/3 cup panko breadcrumbs

-1 (11 oz.) log soft goat cheese
+- 1 (11 oz.) log soft goat cheese

-2 cups oil (grapeseed, canola or veg oil)
+- 2 cups oil (grapeseed, canola or veg oil)

-1 Tablespoon honey
+- 1 Tbsp. honey

-2 Tablespoons minced fresh chives
+- 2 Tbsp. minced fresh chives

-In a medium bowl, combine flour and black pepper.
+- In a medium bowl, combine flour and black pepper.
 In a separate bowl, whisk egg, salt and 2 tablespoons water.
 In a separate bowl, add panko.

-Roll goat cheese into 24 (1-Tablespoon size) balls.
+- Roll goat cheese into 24 (1-Tablespoon size) balls.
 Roll each ball in flour, then egg, then panko crumbs, coating evenly.
 Freeze 20 minutes, or until firm.

-When ready to cook, set a deep saucepan to medium-high heat.
+- When ready to cook, set a deep saucepan to medium-high heat.
 Heat oil to 350 degrees F.

-Fry goat cheese in batches, 1 to 2 minutes, or until golden and crisp.
+- Fry goat cheese in batches, 1 to 2 minutes, or until golden and crisp.
 Remove with a slotted spoon to a paper towel lined plate.

 - Arrange goat cheese poppers on a platter.
 Drizzle with honey and sprinkle with chives.
 Serve immediately.